byu-oit/handel/docs/supported-services/ecs.rst

    * - log_retention_in_days
      - number
      - No
-     -
+     - 0
      - Configures the log retention duration for CloudWatch logs.
-If not set, logs are kept indefinitely.
+If set to `0`, logs are kept indefinitely.
    * - tags
      - :ref:`ecs-tags`
      - No